waab76/Graylog-Home-Lab/veilid-server_processing/README.md

 **On the Graylog side**

 You will need a TCP Syslog input running in Graylog to receive the data from Veilid.
+The docker-compose file includes several open ports for sending data into Graylog.
+Port 1514 is a common choice for rsyslog data.

 **On the Veilid side**